Updated: May 2019

 The Atlantic walrus is the slightly smaller of the two, with males reaching weights around of 1200 to 1500 kg and lengths of close to 3 m.
 Females are smaller than males, weighing up to around 600–700 kg and reaching lengths of 2.5 m (Born et al. 1995).
 A male Pacific walrus can weigh up to 1700 kg and be nearly 4 m long.

-Walruses are also very vocal animals, and can produce a wide variety of sounds.
+Walruses are also very vocal animals capable of producing a wide variety of sounds.
 Males especially produce long and repetitive vocalizations of various types, with bouts of “singing” that can last up to 65 hours (Sjare et al. 2003).
-One type of sound produced are short, sharp pulses, termed taps and knocks.
+One type of sound produced is short, sharp pulses, termed taps and knocks.
 The rate at which they are given can vary from 1 to 15 per second (Stirling et al. 1983).
-Taps and knocks are given in at least four different patterns, termed double knock, tapping or knocking sequence, coda, and diving vocalization (Stirling et al. 1983).
+Taps and knocks are given in at least four different patterns: double knock, tapping or knocking sequence, coda, and diving vocalization (Stirling et al. 1983).

 Walruses are long-lived animals with a low reproductive rate.
 A walrus can live to be 40 years old.
-Females reach sexual maturity at from 4–10 years old, males at 6-10 years, although males likely cannot compete successfully for females until they are older, about 15 years of age.
+Females reach sexual maturity between 4 and 10 years of age, males at 6-10 years, although males likely cannot compete successfully for females until they are older, about 15 years of age.
 Mating takes place in the water, and occurs in areas of drifting pack ice or polynyas (areas of open water surrounded by stable landfast ice) during the winter, usually from January to April (Sjare and Stirling 1996).
 The implantation of the embryo is delayed for 3 or 4 months, after which the gestation period is 12 months (Richard 2001).
 The pregnancy therefore lasts 15 or 16 months, meaning that females can only give birth a maximum of once every two years, though it is more commonly 3 years between calves.
 The result is that the walrus pregnancy rate is much lower than that of other pinnipeds (seals).

 Walrus calves are born on land or on the pack ice between late April and early June.
 The calf is nursed solely on milk for the first 6 months or so, before beginning to eat solid foods.
 Nursing mostly takes place in the water, but also sometimes on land or ice.
 The nursing period typically lasts for 2 years, with weaning occurring gradually over a period of time.